Our Beginning: National Council on Alcoholism

 Today: Center for Open Recovery

-Center for Open Recovery exists to end the stigma of addiction and champion solutions that support long-term recovery through community advocacy, bold media, and empowering personal experiences in community.
+Center for Open Recovery is dedicated to ending the stigma of addiction and champion long-term recovery through community advocacy, education, and empowering personal experiences.

 The goals of our projects, programs and events undertaken with the support of our partners and community members is to end the opioid overdose epedemic and addiction crisis in America so we all can experience healthier lives, healthier families and healthier communities.